PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 - The route is created using **BFS**, which returns a path in grid coordinates.

 ### NAVIGATION:
-Navigation is carried out using grid coordinates, which provides greater safety during movement, since as soon as a pixel belonging to a grid cell has a value considered to be an obstacle, the entire cell is marked as an obstacle.
+Navigation is carried out using grid coordinates, which provides greater safety during movement, since as soon as a pixel belonging to a grid cell has a value considered to be an obstacle, the entire cell is marked as an obstacle. **V** and **W** velocities are calculated using a simple controller.

 ## Difficulties: